 Dwelling - a fixed structure, containing one or more dwelling units.

-Dwelling units - a room or group of rooms designed and equipped exclusively for use as living quarters for only one family, including provisions for living, sleeping, cooking, and eating.
-The term shall not include mobile homes, trailers, or recreational vehicles.
+Dwelling unit - a room or group of rooms designed and equipped exclusively for use as living quarters for only one family, including provisions for living, sleeping, cooking, and toilet facilities.
+Recreational vehicles are not residential dwelling units.